+Abbildung 2: Motion blur preview

 Randomization [9] [10]

 This component was entirely built to provide the experience described in the inconstancy of individual effects while under the influence of substances.
 It currently applies to the blur and tiltshift components, since those are where the action happens primarily.